Recently a professional living in Tokyo was interested in learning more about equities and how to calculate a stock’s price.

 Total Present Value = $22.76

-So, in other words, given an expected short period of high growth then transitioning to low growth, the stock price would be valued at $22.76 per share.
+So, in other words, given an expected short period of high growth then transitioning to low growth, we can calculate that the stock price would be valued at $22.76 per share.
 This is contrast to the $15.29 per share if it did not experience the short period of high growth.

 Taking it one step further, remember that Grandma’s Cookies Inc. has one million total common stock (shares) outstanding.
 This means that the company’s total value would be $22,760,000 instead of $15,290,000.
 In other words, that one “umai” from a celebrity was worth approximately $7,470,000 to Grandma’s Cookie’s shareholders.

-As mentioned, the Gordon Dividend Growth Model explained here is certainly not the grand unifying theorem for determining stock prices.
+As mentioned, the Gordon Dividend Growth Model explained here is certainly not the grand unifying theorem to calculate a stock price.
 It also relies heavily on key assumptions, which are not likely to be static, nor are they to be similar across investors.
 For example, people can have different required rates of return, risk appetites, and wholly different expectations for the company’s dividend growth.
 Similarly, in the above example, trains and baseball bats can alter their speed, they can be exposed to different kinds of friction, or hit the wall at different angles.
 However, the fundamentals of F=MA hold true in the majority of basic questions of physics.
-Likewise, the dividend growth model is a reliable foundation for understanding the intrinsic value of a particular stock.
+Likewise, the dividend growth model is a reliable foundation for understanding the intrinsic value of a particular stock